nimbix/jardoc/docs/appdef.md

 \*Note: The `xclbin` file contains an FPGA bitstream for the kernel and will be accessible inside the container

-**Protect kernel bitstream**
+##Protect kernel bitstream

-The standard option is extended to protect the kernel FPGA bitstream by configuring the FPGA before starting a user's session and removing the kernel bitstream from the `xclbin` file.
+The standard option is extended to protect a kernel's FPGA bitstream by configuring the FPGA before starting a user's session and removing the kernel bitstream from the `xclbin` file.
 The remaining information is metadata used by the Xilinx FPGA runtime.
-Enable bitstream protection by adding the following `variables` to an [Appdef command](appdef.md#reference)
+Enable bitstream protection by adding the following `variables` to an [Appdef command](appdef.md#reference):

 **XCLBIN_BITSTREAM_PROGRAM**

 `XCLBIN_BITSTREAM_PROGRAM` is the full path to an `xclbin` used to configure the FPGA.
 The bitstream will be removed after programming is complete.
-The remaining information is metadata required by the Xilinx FPGA runtime
+The remaining information is metadata required by the Xilinx FPGA runtime.

 **XCLBIN_BITSTREAM_PROTECT**

 (Optional) `XCLBIN_BITSTREAM_PROTECT` is a `|` separated list of `xclbin` files to delete from a container before a user session is started.
-The FPGA is not configured by any of `xclbin` files before deletion
+The FPGA is not configured by any of `xclbin` files before deletion.
+This is useful for JARVICE applications with multiple Appdef commands using different FPGA kernels.

 ## Appdef Example